ma-ha/aks-nsg-ingress-ban-ip/README.md

 6. `NSG_SUB_ID` = Subscription where the Resource Group lives
 7. the `EH*` values are set using the environment variables from the prior setup part

-Now log on to your AKS cluster and create a Kubernetes secret for the six configs above:
+Log on to your AKS cluster and create a Kubernetes secret for the six configs above:

 ```sh
 kubectl create secret "aks-nsg-ingress-ban-ip-secrets" \